 We focus on less to accomplish more

-We ask every member to commit to three spiritual practices – Gatherings, Groups, and Good.
+We ask every member to prioritize three spiritual habits – Gatherings, Groups, and Good.
+As explained below, we believe these rhythms are conducive to transformation.

 Every Sunday we gather for a time of worship, communion, and teaching.
 While church is much more than what happens during one hour a week, these shared experiences cut through the clutter of life and connect us to God.